• Skip to primary navigation

 1. Great for Overloading the Legs

-The first Hatfield squat benefit worth noting is how great they can be for hitting and building the legs.
+The first Hatfield squat benefit worth noting is their ability to hit and build the legs.
 Since we’re using the hands with this squat variation, we can typically load them heavier for higher volumes.

-In addition, the hands work as supports for the torso position we’re after, so they can take some stress off of the back and its fatigue during sets which can be a performance limiter in high-volume back squats and front squats sets.
+In addition, the hands work as supports for the torso position we’re after, so they can take some stress off of the back and its fatigue during sets, which can be a performance limiter in high-volume back squats and front squat sets.

 Hatfield Squats Benefits

-On top of this, since we can better manipulate the torso in Hatfield squats we can typically hit better squat depth with more comfort which is great for building the adductors, glutes, and quads.
+In addition, since we can better manipulate the torso in Hatfield squats, we can typically hit a better squat depth with more comfort, which is great for building the adductors, glutes, and quads.

-If you’re wanting to train the legs heavy at a high volume, then Hatfield squats can be an awesome squat variation to explore and if you use them for a block or two then I guarantee you’ll see some leg growth benefits.
+If you want to train the legs heavy at a high volume, Hatfield squats can be an awesome squat variation to explore.
+If you use them for a block or two, I guarantee you’ll see some leg growth benefits.

 2. Awesome for Training Around Back Injuries

-Another benefit that is a little more individual is that Hatfield squats can be great for training the legs while working through back injuries.
-Note, back injuries are highly individual and this may not be the case for everyone.
+Another somewhat more individual benefit is that Hatfield squats can be great for training the legs while working through back injuries.
+Note back injuries are highly individual, and this may not be the case for everyone.

 Hatfield Squats Muscle Building Benefits